Desktop Applications (Visual C++)

 An MFC application is a Windows desktop application that use the Microsoft Foundation Classes to create the user interface.
 An MFC application can also use COM components as well as CRT and Standard Library APIs.
 MFC provides a thin C++ object-oriented wrapper over the window message loop and Windows APIs.
 MFC is the default choice for applications—especially enterprise-type applications—that have lots of user interface controls or custom user controls.
 MFC provides convenient helper classes for window management, serialization, text manipulation, printing, and modern user interface elements such as the ribbon.
 To be effective with MFC you should be familiar with Win32.

 A C++/CLI application or component uses extensions to C++ syntax (as allowed by the C++ Specification) to enable interaction between .NET and native C++code.
 A C++/CLI application can have parts that run natively and parts that run on the .NET Framework with access to the .NET Base Class Library.
 C++/CLI is the preferred option when you have native C++ code that needs to work with code written in C# or Visual Basic.
 It is primarily intended for use in .NET DLLs rather than in user interface code.
 For more information, see .NET Programming with C++/CLI (Visual C++).

 Any desktop application in C++ can use C Runtime (CRT) and Standard Library classes and functions, COM objects, and the public Windows functions, which collectively are known as the Windows API.
-For an introduction to Windows desktop applications in C++, see Learn to Program for Windows in C++.
+For an introduction to Windows desktop applications in C++, see Get Started with Win32 and C++.

 In this section